Finding the best lock for your bicycle is tricky. There are loads to choose from. And the wrong decision can have disastrous consequences!

 In my tests, it took more than 4 times as long to cut through one side of the Litelok X1, as it did the Kryptonite New York Fahgettaboudit, which was (until the launch of the X1 and D1000), the most secure bike lock on the market.

 And it's not just me that was impressed by the performance of the Litelok X1.
-It's the only bike lock (apart from its big brother the Litelok X3 and the Hiplok D1000), that’s been awarded a Sold Secure Motorcycle Diamond rating!
+It's one of the only bike locks (along with a few other angle grinder resistant bike locks), that’s been awarded a Sold Secure Powered Cycle Diamond rating!

 Is it perfect?
 No.